oliverjam/learn-password-security/README.md

 For example "cupcake" hashed using SHA256 is always `"b0eaeafbf3..."`.
 That means the hash can be published in rainbow tables.
 If we instead add a salt to the password to make `"kjnafn9nbjka2kjn.cupcake"` then the hash will be `"6bc8571635..."`, which won't appear in any rainbow table.

 - Edit the `post` function in `workshop/handlers/signUp.js`
   - Add a random string to the password before you hash it so you you're storing a unique hash in the database
 - Edit the `post` function in `workshop/handlers/logIn.js`
   - Add a random string to the password before you hash it so you can correctly compare it to the hash in the database

+**Note**: you have to use the same salt each time, otherwise your comparison will fail.

 <details>
 <summary>Quick solution</summary>